 Ugh…. yuck.
 I still can’t believe how long we kept that horrible exterior paint color!

 Next, I planted some cute little succulents in one of the front flower beds too.
-Read more about how to plant succulents here.
+Read more about how to create a succulent flower bed here.

 Then right before our son was born, Logan and his dad built the other half of the fence on the right side of the house.
 These pictures are on my actual due date!